influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/lintCronWorkflowRequest.md

 withConcurrencyPolicy(concurrencyPolicy)
 ```

-ConcurrencyPolicy is the K8s-style concurrency policy that will be used
+"ConcurrencyPolicy is the K8s-style concurrency policy that will be used"

 ### fn cronWorkflow.spec.withFailedJobsHistoryLimit